 When determining your retirement date, electing a month with historically higher segment rates, can significantly lower your lump sum pension calculation compared to if you chose a month with lower rates.
 Remember: There’s an inverse relationship between segment rates and the value of the lump sum pension.

-Consider if you elected to start your pension in a lower segment rate environment mirroring those we saw in 2022.
+Consider if you elected to start your pension in a higher segment rate environment mirroring those we have been seeing for the last few years.

 The differences between these two election dates could be a significant value.
 Consider this example: